MerlinsLair/merlin/x/superfluid/README.md

 ### Mer Equivalent Multipliers

-The Mer Equivalent Multiplier for an asset is the multiplier it has for its value relative to OSMO.
+The Mer Equivalent Multiplier for an asset is the multiplier it has for its value relative to MER.

 Different types of assets can have different functions for calculating their multiplier.
 We currently support two asset types.

 1. Native Token

-The multiplier for OSMO is alway 1.
+The multiplier for MER is alway 1.

 2. Gamm LP Shares